Pinchez25/fineract-python-client/fineract/docs/PermissionsApi.md

 List Application Permissions

+ARGUMENTS
-ARGUMENTS makerCheckerableoptional, Values are true, false.
+makerCheckerableoptional, Values are true, false.
 Default is false.
 If makerCheckerable=false or not supplied then a list of application permissions is returned.
-The \"selected\" attribute is always true in this case.
-If makerCheckerable=true then the \"selected\" attribute shows whether the permission is enabled for Maker Check functionality.
+The "selected" attribute is always true in this case.

+If makerCheckerable=true then the "selected" attribute shows whether the permission is enabled for Maker Check functionality.

 Note: Each Apache Fineract transaction is associated with a permission.

-Example Requests:  permissions   permissions?makerCheckerable=true   permissions?fields=grouping,code
+Example Requests:

+permissions

+permissions?makerCheckerable=true

+permissions?fields=grouping,code

 ### Example